Skip to the main content

 Duties

-Human ecologists are multidisciplinary specialists.
-They combine and apply several fields of study to provide services to children, youth, and families.
-They use a holistic, preventative approach to help people manage their daily lives for the best possible outcomes.
+Human ecologists are multidisciplinary specialists with a shared commitment to well-being, sustainability, inclusivity, and innovation.
+They combine and apply several fields of study to provide services that address modern issues faced by people in their everyday lives.
+They use a holistic, strengths-based, preventive approach to help people manage their daily lives for the best possible outcomes.

-To do this, they apply skills in communication, creative problem solving, research, and critical analysis on a wide range of topics.
-These include:
+To do this, human ecologists apply skills in communication, creative problem solving, research, and critical analysis to a wide range of topics.
+These topics include:

 • Parenting and intimate relationships